 It is a lot better than we expect it to be.
 This is the new version, 11 to 16-millimeter f 2.8 lenses for Canon.

-The lens is mainly made of metal and much heavier; the zoom and focus rings are well-built.
+The lens is mainly metal and much heavier; the zoom and focus rings are well-built.

-It has the perfect stiffness, gives you a very accurate zoom, and focuses the pulley.
+It has the perfect stiffness, gives accurate zoom, and focuses the pulley.

 It feels much more premium than other lenses.